y-scope/spider/docs/quick_start.md

 Static task graph is enough to solve a lot of real work problems, but dynamically add tasks on-the-fly could become handy.
-As mentioned before, spider allows you to add another task as child of the running task by calling `Context::add_child`.
+As mentioned before, spider allows you to add another task as child of the running task by calling `Context::add_child`. `Context::add_child` can also add a task graph as child.
+Task graph can be constructed by `Context::bind`, which has the same signature and semantic as`spider::bind`.

 ```c++
 auto gcd(spider::Conect& context, int x, int y) -> std::tuple<int, int> {